 This technique works best when using the super chunky yarn.
 Such as merino wool, blends of fibers, and vegan fiber that mimics wool and acrylic.

-Those who are beginners to arm knitting soon get hooked and love all the projects they can make.
-It’s relatively quick to make a blanket or something even quicker like a cowl or scarf.
+Those who are beginners to arm knitting soon get hooked and adore all the projects they can make.
+It’s relatively quick to make an arm knit blanket or something even quicker like a cowl or scarf.
 Pet beds are popular as are couch pillows.

 What is the best yarn to use for arm knitting?